Financial Counseling for Recovery in Pennsylvania

 As a person delves into addiction, it’s common to spend increasing amounts of money obtaining drugs or alcohol.
 The result can often put a huge dent into personal finances.

 Many people entering into treatment centers find that they’ve amassed huge debts that have fallen into arrears.
 Some may have past due mortgages, credit card debts, personal loans, or even payday loans.
-Others may also owe money to family and friends as they might have borrowed money to pay for the increasing costs of feeding their addiction.
+Others may also owe money to family and friends, as they might have borrowed money to pay for the increasing costs of feeding their addiction.

-Missing Payments Due to Addiction Leads to…
+The Consequences of Missing Payments Due to Addiction

 Falling behind on paying the rent or on keeping up with mortgage payments could result in the risk of being evicted or having the family home foreclosed on.